Equivariant Hilbert and Ehrhart series under translative group actions: Equivariant Hilbert series under translative actions

 \begin{remark} The existence of a linear system of parameters for $\field[\Sigma]$ (and, more generally, for any standard graded $\mathbb{K}$-algebra) is guaranteed whenever $\mathbb{K}$ is an \emph{infinite} field.
 When instead $\mathbb{K}$ is finite, a linear system of parameters for $\field[\Sigma]$ might not exist.
 For instance, take $\mathbb{K} = \mathbb{F}_2$ and let $\Sigma$ be the complete graph on four elements, seen as a $1$-dimensional simplicial complex. \end{remark}

 We are now ready to prove the key technical result of this section: a new characterization of translativity for group actions on simplicial complexes.

-\begin{proposition} Let $\mathbb{K}$ be an infinite field and let $\Sigma$ be a finite nonempty abstract simplicial complex of dimension $d$ with an action of a group $G$ via simplicial automorphisms.
-The action is translative if and only if the ring $\field[\Sigma]$ has a linear system of parameters $\{\theta_i\}_i$ where each $\theta_i$ lies in the invariant subring $\field[\Sigma]^G$, i.e., $g\theta_i=\theta_i$ for all $i$ and $g$. \end{proposition}
+\begin{theorem} Let $\mathbb{K}$ be an infinite field and let $\Sigma$ be a finite nonempty abstract simplicial complex of dimension $d$ with an action of a group $G$ via simplicial automorphisms.
+The action is translative if and only if the ring $\field[\Sigma]$ has a linear system of parameters $\{\theta_i\}_i$ where each $\theta_i$ lies in the invariant subring $\field[\Sigma]^G$, i.e., $g\theta_i=\theta_i$ for all $i$ and $g$. \end{theorem}

 \begin{proof} If $\Sigma$ is the complex consisting only of the empty face, there is nothing to prove.
 Assume thus that $d \geq 0$.
 By \Cref{lem:translative action on sc}, the action of $G$ is translative if and only if it preserves a proper coloring of $\Sigma$.